 Each document is different depending on its purpose, its audience, how it is going to be published, its length, what stage it is at, and the budget and timescales.
 Because of this, I will discuss your project with you so I can offer the most appropriate service for you.
 I can offer a copy-editing service, a proofreading service, both of these, or a combination that involves a little of each.

-I work on many types of non-fiction documents, published or unpublished.
-Examples include:
+I work on many types of non-fiction documents, published and unpublished.
+For a list of examples, please see About me.

 How do you mark up the changes?

-I’m happy to work on Word documents or on paper, whichever is more convenient for you.
-When working on screen I mark up my suggestions using tracked changes, which saves you time as you will not have to type up each change.
-On paper, I will write the changes by hand, and send you a key for any editing symbols that I have used.
+I’m happy to mark up changes in Word, on PDFs or on paper, whichever is convenient for you.
+When working in Word I mark up my suggestions using Track Changes, which allows you to view each change before accepting or rejecting it.
+On paper, I will mark up the changes by hand, and send you a key to any editing symbols I have used.

-I am happy to mark up PDFs at the proofreading stage, but I recommend sending Word documents for copy-editing because there are likely to be a lot more changes during a copy-edit.
+I recommend that you send me Word documents rather than PDFs for copy-editing, because there are likely to be far more changes during a copy-edit.
 These can be expensive to put in place if your designer has already arranged the text in a PDF.

 How much does it cost?